jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/CrashDump.md

 The mailbox message should indicate a pre-mesh crash to allow HSP to distinguish the boot phase when it receives the crash request, since it will be responsible for transferring the dump to BMC.

 ### Full vs Mini Dump
-Certain crash scenarios may occur prior to DDR being initialized, as a consequence it will be necessary to store a size-constrained dump in SRAM in pre-DDR crash cases.
+Certain crash scenarios may occur prior to DDR being initialized, as a consequence it will be necessary to store a size-constrained dump in SRAM in pre-DDR crash cases and DDR failed cases.
-Thus cores will store a mini-dump in MSCP_EXP scratch RAM[TBD]
+Thus cores will store a mini-dump in MSCP_EXP scratch RAM[TBD].
+SCP will store mini dump as well as full dump to cover the case of crash after DDR initialization but failed in runtime.

 ### Memory Layout